In business, the term turnover refers to with several different financial metrics that measure business efficiency and earnings performance.

-- Recruiting costs and new-hire training costs for replacement employees.
+- Recruiting costs and new-hire training costs for replacing employees.

-- Severance pay and other benefits for employees laid off (redundant or downsized employees).
+- Severance pay and other benefits for employees dischargedin layofffs, downsizing, or redundancy actions.

 - Lost productivity while new-hires acquire skills on the job and ramp up to full productivity.